mavryk-network/mavryk-protocol/docs/shell/prevalidation.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Instead of just sorting the set of its pending operations by hash as done prior to
-version 12 of Octez, the prevalidator can now take advantage of extra
+version 12 of Mavkit, the prevalidator can now take advantage of extra
 information returned by the prevalidator filters in the protocol plugins,
 sorting by information returned by the plugin, and then by hash.
 This results in
 a finer-grained ordering, and thus prioritizes operations following the